 Inflation is one of the variables that significantly impacts the cost of maintaining or repairing assets such as buildings, roads and watermains.
 For capital work, there is a specific index that is often used known as the Construction Cost Index (CCI).
-The CCI reflects the cost of materials such as concrete, steel, asphalt and labour, which have historically increased at a rate faster than general inflation (see Appendix III for a chart that illustrates the impact of the CCI on replacement costs).
+The CCI reflects the cost of materials such as concrete, steel, asphalt and labour, which have historically increased at a rate faster than general inflation.
+Appendix III illustrates the impact of the CCI on replacement costs.

 The Region uses the Replacement Cost methodology to estimate future capital requirements.
-Replacement cost recognizes that due to the impact of inflation the cost to repair and ultimately replace an asset is significantly different from its historical cost.
+Due to the impact of inflation, the cost to repair and ultimately replace an asset is significantly different from its historical cost.
+For 2022, there may be significant pressure from inflation due to global supply chain issues.
+Staff has reflected significant impacts as part of the 2022 Capital Budget and will continue monitoring the inflation trend.
+If there are significant pressures over and above those reflected in the capital budget then staff will report back to Council with recommendations.